keenethics/keenethics/posts/1517766794846-what-is-prototype-and-how-to-eat-it-in-a-right-way.md

 Author: Max Savonin
 Title: What Is Prototyping and Why Do We Need It
-Subtitle: What Is Prototyping and Why Do We Need It - Keenethics Blog New Date: 1540884600000
+Subtitle: What Is Prototyping and Why Do We Need It - KeenEthics Blog New Date: 1540884600000
-Meta title: What Is Prototyping and Why Do We Need It - Keenethics Blog Meta description: What is Prototype and why prototyping is important?
+Meta title: What Is Prototyping and Why Do We Need It - KeenEthics Blog Meta description: What is Prototype and why prototyping is important?
 Benefits of using prototyping.
 Categories: Tech
 Preview image: /static/posts/prototype-prew.jpg